Financial Crisis and Islamic Finance – 5 Major Reasons of Resilience:

 Instead of growing bank’s reserves through all the frauds, scams, and predatory practices that are common in conventional banks, Islamic banks grow their profits by investing in tangible businesses.
 This creates more growth in the economy, while turning a profit from the initial investment.
 It’s a win-win for banks and their stakeholders.
 Conventional banks are mostly looking for short-term returns on their investment, so it is rare to see banks make large investments with their own money in the West.

 So, during financial crisis, Islamic financial institutions prosper because of all of these reasons.
-Public trust with conventional banks continues to fall, especially when lending practices have not improved with the public, despite economic growth.
+Public trust with conventional banks continues to fall, especially when Shariah lending practices have not improved with the public, despite economic growth.
 When banks follow a law that is built around justice, they don’t invest all their resources into earning more from less, everyone prospers.
-AIMS’ Islamic banking diploma is playing an important role in the developing skilled professionals for the Islamic finance industry.
-AIMS’ Islamic finance qualifications are best suited for those who wishes to study Islamic banking certification and/or Islamic finance certification online.
+AIMS’ diploma in Islamic banking and finance is playing an important role in the developing skilled professionals for the Islamic finance industry.
+AIMS’ qualifications are best suited for those who wishes to study online Islamic finance course.